Andrés Torres (baseball): 2003

 The next season, Torres failed to make the Tigers out of spring training, but he split the season between Detroit and Toledo.
 He was called up on April 29 to play centerfield and bat leadoff for the Tigers.
 After he batted .224 in 23 games, the Tigers traded for Alex Sánchez on May 27 to replace Torres in centerfield and sent Torres to Toledo to make room for Sánchez.
 He was recalled on June 18 to be a reserve outfielder when Ernie Young was designated for assignment.
 On this stint, Torres tried to improve his hitting by batting exclusively right-handed, saying, "I feel better from the right side."
 He batted .208 in 23 games on this stint before being sent back to Toledo on August 2 to make room for A. J. Hinch to return from the disabled list.
 Torres was recalled one final time, in September.
 On September 14, Torres hit his first home run, a solo shot off of Jimmy Gobble of the Royals in a 7-2 loss.
 In 59 games (168 at bats) with the Tigers, he batted .220 with 37 hits, one home run, and five stolen bases.
 Despite playing only 70 games in Toledo, Torres finished fifth in the International League with 27 stolen bases.

 2004

 Torres was initially sent to the minors to begin 2004 but was recalled on April 7 without playing a game for Toledo when Dmitri Young broke his leg.
 He only appeared in three games (and didn't even have a plate appearance) before the Tigers attempted to outright him to the minors.
 Instead of going to the minors, Torres requested his release.
 He was granted free agency on April 22.

-Chicago White Sox organization (2004)
+Chicago White Sox

 Just four days after getting released by the Tigers, Torres signed with the Chicago White Sox.
 He spent the rest of the 2004 season with the International League Charlotte Knights (outside a six-game rehab stint), batting .295 with 95 hits in 87 games and tying with Jason Tyner for eighth in the league in stolen bases, with 23.
 After the season, he filed for free agency.